zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ### Tips & Tricks:

-  * __Consider uncompressed data volumes when sizing the cache__

-    To avoid repeated decompression of blocks read from disk you should try to supply enough cache so that the uncompressed blocks for your working set can be held in memory.

   * __Be aware of file handle limits__

     You can control the number of file descriptors eLevelDB will use with